 Reconciliation is an ongoing project that was inspired by Emma’s visit to the Holocaust museum in Jerusalem in 2012 and centres around a marble sculpture that combines the respective wounds of Jesus Christ and a concentration camp prisoner.
-The project is complemented by 3D, digital and video works and was successfully launched at London’s Noho Studios in December 2016.
+If you are interested in a collaboration or potential exhibition with Reconciliation please contact Emma via the contact page.

 Carrara marble, 20 x 110 x 25cm